wamp-proto/wamp-proto/spec/advanced.md

 | 49   | `CANCEL`       | advanced |             |          |              | Tx       | Rx       |          |
 | 69   | `INTERRUPT`    | advanced |             |          |              |          | Tx       | Rx       |

-> "Tx" means the message is sent by the respective role, and "Rx" means the message is received by the respective role.
+> "Tx" ("Rx") means the message is sent (received) by a peer of the respective role.

 ---

 ## Advanced Features